nonoesp/Notes-iOS/README.md

 ## Me

-I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and blog at [nono.ma/says](http://nono.ma/says).
+I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and write at [nono.ma/says](http://nono.ma/says).
 I would love to hear about it if you find these notes are useful.
 Thanks!